 The box contains the Thunderbolt 3 Dock, the power brick, an operation manual and a USB Type-C to Type-C cable (really short).
 The Thunderbolt 3 Dock is big and also not slim at all, the power brick is even larger than my laptop’s power brick.
 It might be because to provide power to the charging ports; all the USB ports are also charging ports.
 The dock is super glossy on the top and the bottom, the sides are made of aluminum with a matte finish over it.

-There are total 13 ports on it, of which three are available on the front and other ten ports are on the back.
+There are total of 13 ports on it, of which three are available on the front and the other ten ports are on the back.
 To connect the Thunderbolt 3 Dock to Mac or PC, a USB Thunderbolt Type-C port is needed.
 There are rubber feet on the bottom of the dock to keep it from slipping off the work table, status LED is also at the bottom.

 Now, let’s see the number and variety of ports you’ll get in this Thunderbolt Dock; The front portion (not the top) got an SD card reader, in case you are a photographer or videographer and plays with SD card a lot.
-A 3.5mm audio jack and a USB 3.1 port are also placed on the front portion, USB port can also be used for charging.
+A 3.5mm audio jack and a USB 3.1 port are also placed on the front portion, the USB port can also be used for charging.

-The rear end is the place where all the other ten important ports rest; four USB 3.1 Gen 1 Type A port with charging enabled, S/PDIF digital audio port (output only).
+The rear end is the place where all the other ten important ports rest; four USB 3.1 Gen 1 Type-A port with charging enabled, S/PDIF digital audio port (output only).
 FireWire 800 Port, Gigabit Ethernet port, two USB thunderbolt Type-C ports and one mini-DisplayPort (support up to 4K resolution).

 In our testing, we actually got decent read-write speed through all the data transfer ports including the Thunderbolt Type-C ports.
 The charging is also actually very quick using these ports using the Thunderbolt ports; you can charge your MacBook too.